 “Oh my – did you see that?!”
 Christie froze in her chair staring at her confused expression in the mirror just as the ripples hit its edge and disappeared.

-“Well, no – but, the mirror . . . it shook.”
+“Well, no – but, the mirror . . . that shook.”
 Christie’s expression faltered as a bulbous red orb appeared in the center of the mirror.
 It steadily grew into the size of a marble, and doubled its size as she and Marceline kept their eyes on it.
 The ripples returned, but this time they caused the mirror to shake and loosen from the wall.
 The red orb seemed beneath the surface of the mirror, and when it reached the size of a fist, the mirror cracked – the orb breached through the reflective surface, and then black sharp claws protruded from the orb followed by fiery-red hands.
 They were charred at the skin and exhumed from the orb gyrating close together like surveying-antennae.
 When the forearms surfaced into the salon, the two arms were still close together at the elbows, and still gyrating.
 It wasn’t until a dome of a head surfaced that the arms started to flail as if the daemon’s animation accelerated by taking its first breath outside of the orb, inhaling the fragrance of the prosecuted right before it.
 The head breached and quickly lifted to have its yellow eyes scan the foreign environment.
 It looked left, then right, and then at Marceline.
 The lips lifted to reveal pencil-like teeth, as red as its charred skin, and out of the gaping black-hole between them projected a shrilling scream that almost inoculated her and Christie.

 She pushed every item in that room – every item that her strength could bear – up against the double-metal doors, but not even the rusty metal desk that she gruelingly lumbered in front of those doors could block the screams and harsh caterwauls bellowing from those spawning creatures as well as their victims.
 The ripping of skin and gnawing of flesh reverberated off the walls of that corridor as if the corridor acted like a funnel focusing the noises of the carnage directly toward the maintenance room.
 They entered her ear canals and jarred her eardrums.
 It seemed to her that the room grew smaller as the cacophony just outside grew louder and with every sound came even more of an intense grip over her ears with her hands.
 Everything she saw flashed again and again in her mind with eyes closed.
 It was mostly the serrated flesh of Marceline’s face – where the daemon’s claws dug in and started to drag them from the base of her eye lids all the way down to the ridge of her jaw line – that kept her now sitting on the floor, with back bowed and head down, in the maintenance room.